pikatchu/closedsource/book/0016-the_challenge.md

 Leo groaned.

-“Look, I know it’s not ideal, but we can’t have them wondering where you are.
-We’ll figure a way out sooner rather than later.”
+“Look, I know it's not ideal, but we can't have them wondering where you are.
+We'll figure a way out sooner rather than later.”

 Leo poked at his eggs.
 “How much sooner?”